 Bess Kargman’s film is unfortunately stereotypical and ends predictably happily.
 A longer focus on Jules, one young dancer quitting due to his heart not being in it as much as his sister Miko, would have given the film a little more depth.
 The disappointment of his mother is captured, but did this manifest into respect for her son’s decision?
 Was his honesty and bravery eventually acknowledged?
 The heartache is clear but the emotional connection the audience spends an hour forging with the dancers isn’t given opportunity to develop.
 The technicalities and pressure are the focus, and the positivity evoked at the ending, however lovely, takes away from the reality that most of these young people won’t go on to work.
 The shots of their scabbed, broken, bruised feet are harrowing but merely glimpse at the harsh truth of the daunting career that they have fallen hopelessly in love with.
 First Position simply lacks grit.

-First Position was released on 27th April 2013.
+First Position is released nationwide on 27th April 2013.

 Watch the trailer for First Position here: